adam-p/danforth-east/README.md

 * Make it easier for people to adapt this to other organizations.

 * I'm not sure there's much benefit to having the authorization table be in a spreadsheet vs. GAE's NDB.
 Probably move it there and add some CRUD.
+This will likely help response times a lot on auth-required pages.
+  - This falls under "if I get hit by a bus, it's okay if this data is irretrievable".

 * Make Bootstrap a git submodule, with just `variables.less` under our source control.